-Lizzie Blandthorn: I think we have another matter to square off, President, so perhaps a point of order might be the most appropriate.
+Lizzie Blandthorn: On a point of order, President, I think we have another matter to square off, President, so perhaps a point of order might be the most appropriate.
 Mrs Hermans's matter raised an action from the Minister for Youth.
 She canvassed areas very widely, including some of my own, and I am more than happy to dispel the myths she just propagated.
-But certainly the matters that she raised fell across various portfolios other than those that, under the general orders, would be the responsibility of the Minister for Youth.
+But certainly the matters that she raised fall across various portfolios other than those that, under the general orders, would be the responsibility of the Minister for Youth.
 I would suggest that whether her adjournment matter is actually in order should be reconsidered.